 When she is not busy working Julie's hobbies include swimming, cooking and searching for treasures amongst car boot sales.
 She also enjoys musicals, theatre and listening to music.

 DELTA qualified, Alison has over 28 years' experience in the field of Teaching English as a Foreign Language.
 She began her career as a teacher, going on to become Director of Studies and Assistant Director in a busy school in the centre of Milan.
 She returned to Yorkshire in the summer of 2011 to work at Scarborough International School.

-Alison is a keen ferroequinologist and a supporter of Barnsley FC, a team which is spending the 2016-17 season floundering in mid-table obscurity.
+Alison is a keen ferroequinologist and a supporter of Barnsley FC, a team that is consistently in the upper echelons of the English football leagues.

 Laurence Rose - Academic Assistant

 After completing a Masters in history in 2013, Laurence went into education supporting young adults with special needs.
 In the summer of 2014 he joined SIS as a team leader, and, after being offered the opportunity to progress within the school, Laurence became the Academic Assistant.
 He completed his CELTA in 2016 so he can now also be found in class, grappling with multi-word verbs.

 Laurence is a dedicated procrastinator; he uses his spare time ruminating on what he can do with his spare time while putting off important jobs.
 He is a secret lover of all things feline.
 He is also an avid supporter of Swindon Town FC, a team that is often talked about for its lack of style, playing ability and achievements.

 Josh Foster - Business Administration Assistant

 In summer 2015 Josh joined Scarborough International School as a Team Leader, utilising his diverse array of skills to good effect organising and supervising activities for our students.
 To continue his professional development he is working as a business administration assistant, learning about and assisting in the various departments within the school.